 - Successfully defended nonprofit owner of national historic landmark before Massachusetts Building Code Appeals Board and in Superior Court appeal concerning interpretation of state building code.

-- Represented a group of Massachusetts high school graduates alleging unconstitutional discrimination in the award of merit-based scholarships to state colleges and universities; secured statewide regulatory reform of award criteria to remedy an equal protection violation.
+- Principally responsible for representing a group of Massachusetts high school graduates alleging unconstitutional discrimination in the award of merit-based scholarships to state colleges and universities, securing statewide regulatory reform of award criteria to remedy an equal protection violation.

 - Advised consumer products manufacturer concerning regulatory requirements for potentially defective product that posed a risk of injury to consumers.